tilezen/vector-datasource/docs/layers.md

 * `aviary`
 * `battlefield`
 * `beach` - Where the land meets the sea gradually.
+* `boatyard` - a place for building, fixing, and storing boats.
 * `breakwater`
 * `bridge`
 * `camp_site`